Crowd Sourced Bathymetry

 Don't be dismayed if you see this - track points being skipped and going over land.
 All the points are there, just not all are displayed unless you zoom in closely.

-Click (if using a mouse) or tap (if you're using an iPad) on "Extract CSB Data Files".
+To download the track, click (if using a mouse) or tap (if you're using an iPad) on "Extract CSB Data Files".

 Enter your email address and tap on Submit Request